therealmai/sanaol_agency/README.md

 ### BACKEND

-First, make sure u have the database running in the server by setting up the database in phpmyadmin:
+First, make sure you have the database running in the server by setting up the database in phpmyadmin:

 1. Turn on Apache and MySQL in XAMPP
 2. go to http://localhost/phpmyadmin
 3. create new database and name it '3105_DB'

 Second, inside the VScode terminal:

-1.

 ```
 composer install